MirkoDeVita98/budget-bot/README.md

 ## Features

 ### Budgets
-- Set an overall monthly budget that represents your maximum allowed spending
+- Set an overall monthly budget (`/setbudget`)
-- Instantly see how much money you still have available
-- Inspect past months to review historical spending
+- Budget automatically carries forward if not explicitly set
+- Remaining budget is computed *after* planned rules and overspending
+- Reset a specific month’s budget with `/resetmonth [YYYY-MM]`

 ### Budget Rules
 Budget rules define your *planned* spending and are automatically aggregated per month.

 - **Daily rules**
-  Example: `Food 15 CHF/day` → converted automatically based on number of days in the month
+  Example: `Food 15 CHF/day` → multiplied by days in the month

 - **Monthly rules**
   Example: `Subscriptions 35 CHF/month`

 - **Yearly rules**
-  Example: `Car insurance 600 CHF/year` → automatically divided by 12
+  Example: `Car insurance 600 CHF/year` → divided by 12

 - **Named rules**
-  Useful for individual subscriptions (e.g. Netflix, PSN, Spotify)
+  Useful for subscriptions (Netflix, PSN, Spotify, etc.)

-Rules are always stored internally in **BASE_CURRENCY** to ensure consistent reporting.
-You can set it in the `.env`, e.g **BASE_CURRENCY=CHF**.
+Rules are stored internally in **BASE_CURRENCY** for consistency.

+#### 📌 Historical accuracy
+- When a new month starts, the bot **automatically snapshots the previous month’s rules**
+- Past months (`/month YYYY-MM`) always show the rules that were active at that time
+- No manual snapshot command needed

 ### Expenses
-- Add expenses at any time via Telegram commands
+- Add expenses at any time
-- Support for **foreign currencies** (EUR, USD, etc.)
+- Supports **foreign currencies** (EUR, USD, etc.)
-- Automatic FX conversion to **BASE_CURRENCY** at entry time
+- Automatic FX conversion to **BASE_CURRENCY**
+- Stores:
+  - Original amount
+  - Original currency
+  - FX rate & date
-- Store both original amount and converted amount
+  - Converted amount
-- Undo the last expense of the current month
+- Undo the last expense (`/undo`)
-- Reset all expenses for the current month
+- Delete specific expenses by ID (`/delexpense <id>`)

 ### FX Conversion
 - Uses ECB reference rates via the **Frankfurter API**
-- FX rates are fetched online and cached daily
+- Rates are cached daily
-- Each expense stores:
-  - Original currency
-  - Original amount
-  - FX rate
-  - Converted **BASE_CURRENCY** amount
+- Ensures deterministic historical conversions

+### Notifications (Alerts)
+The bot automatically notifies you when:

+- ⚠️ A **category budget** is exceeded
+- 🚨 The **overall monthly budget** is exceeded
+- 🔔 Remaining budget drops below a safe threshold
+- ℹ️ A **new unplanned category** is detected

+Alerts are triggered immediately after adding an expense.

 ---